ltiao/decks/bore-secondmind-2021/index.md

   - let's just take a step back and re-consider the problem from a slightly different angle.
 - First, let's recognize that, ultimately, we care about the surrogate model insofar as we can use it to compute the acquisition function
 - Naturally, we ought to ask: can we find an alternative formulation of the acquisition function
-  - importantly, one that doesn't rely directly on the posterior predictive of the model
+  - importantly, one that doesn't rely directly on the posterior predictive

 ---